Additive and geometric transversality of fractal sets in the integers: Discrete fractal geometry and multiplicatively invariant subsets of the integers

 To see that no other comparisons are possible, it suffices to show that there can in general be no comparison between $\udimdh$ and $\ldimdm$.
 This is demonstrated by the sets in \cref{discrete_examples} \ref{ex_discrete_set_one} and \ref{ex_discrete_set_three} below. \end{proof}

-We conclude this section with some examples meant to illustrate the extent to which the mass and discrete Hausdorff dimensions relate.
+The following examples are meant to illustrate the extent to which the mass and discrete Hausdorff dimensions relate for subsets of $\N_0$.
 These examples do not feature the type of structures that we are concerned with in this work, so we leave some of the details to the reader.

-\begin{examples} \leavevmode \begin{enumerate}[label=(\Roman*)] \item Let $(x_n)_{n=0}^\infty \subseteq \Nz$ be any sequence which satisfies $\lim_{n \to \infty}\log (x_{n+1} - x_{n} ) / \log x_{n+1} = 1$, and define
+\begin{examples} \leavevmode \begin{enumerate}[label=(\roman*)] \item Let $(x_n)_{n=0}^\infty \subseteq \Nz$ be any sequence which satisfies $\lim_{n \to \infty}\log (x_{n+1} - x_{n} ) / \log x_{n+1} = 1$, and define

 It is easy to check that $\ldimdm A = \ldimdh A = 0$ and that $\udimdm A = \udimdh A = 1$.

 \item Let $A$ be the set from \ref{ex_discrete_set_one}.
 Put $B = \{0\} \cup \big(\Nz \setminus A \big)$.
 Then $\ldimdm B = \ldimdh B = 0$ while $\udimdm B = \udimdh B = 1$, and $A+B = A\cup B = \Nz$.